-If you appear suitable from the pre-screening questionnaire, a member of the study team will contact you by telephone to discuss the study and answer any questions you may have.
-We would also like to ask you a few more detailed questions to further assess your eligibility.
+If you appear suitable from the pre-screening questionnaire, a member of the study team may contact you by telephone to discuss the study and answer any questions you may have.
+We will then book you in for an in-person screening visit.